⚡ New: Atlas AI now tracks nutrition alongside your lifts. Free Forever tier. No credit card.

 Workout Planning & Templates

 Exercise Library: Comprehensive database with video demonstrations.
 The videos are well-produced and helpful for learning proper form.
-You can add custom exercises too.
+Custom exercises are available, but limited to 7 on free (unlimited on Pro).

 Plate Calculator: A nice touch - Hevy calculates which plates you need to load on the bar to reach your target weight.
 Useful for beginners who haven't memorized plate math.